 Last week, we reported that the NHL Players’ Association, MLB Players’ Association, and NFL Players’ Association sued the city of Pittsburgh for charging a fee on nonresident professional athletes that play within the city.
 These fees, often referred to as jock taxes, have come under fire over the past few years.

-The players’ associations are not challenging the legality of jock taxes in general.
-It is well established that states and municipalities have the right to tax income earned by athletes in their jurisdiction.…
+The players’ associations are not challenging the legality of jock taxes in general, about which you can continue reading here.
+It is well established that states and municipalities have the right to tax …

 The city of Pittsburgh is being challenged for a fee it is charging nonresident professional athletes who play for Pittsburgh teams.